| Detail from Philippa Brock - paper1 SLOW TEXTILES – A TWO DAY CONFERENCESaturday 8 May and Sunday 9 May

 Three of the speakers, are associated with the slow design network, and they will consider the impact and drive behind this dynamic forward looking initiative.

 Slow design outcomes encourage a reduction in economic, industrial and urban metabolisms, and hence consumption, by: serving basic human needs; creating moments to savour and enjoy the (human) senses; designing for space to think, react, dream, and muse; designing for people first and commercialisation second; balancing the local with the global and the social with the environmental; demystifying and democratising design by re-awakening individual’s own design potential; and catalysing social transformation towards a less materialistic way of living.
+Day 1 will be presentation and discussion and Day 2 will be workshops with Emma Neuberg and Clara Vuletich Conference Day 1 Speakers

 Rebecca Earley: Keynote speaker